NREL/foundational-industry-energy-data/_sources/ind_data.rst.txt

 U.S. Department of Agriculture (USDA)
 =====================================

+The USDA collects a limited amount of energy consumption data for farming operations.
+Known sources are:

+* `USDA Economic Research Service Farm Income and Wealth Statistics <https://data.ers.usda.gov/reports.aspx?ID=17842#P474eafd3e12544e19338a00227af3001_2_252iT0R0x17>`_: Electricity and petroleum fuel and oil expenses (in $) by state.
+* `USDA National Agricultural Statistics Service <https://quickstats.nass.usda.gov>`_: Expenses from Ag Census (conducted every 5 years) and various surveys.

-Like the The USDA also maintains the `Federal Life Cycle Assessment (LCA) Commons <https://www.lcacommons.gov>`_, a data repository to support LCA.
+The USDA also maintains the `Federal Life Cycle Assessment (LCA) Commons <https://www.lcacommons.gov>`_, a data repository to support LCA.

 Justice-Focused